HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The RFI instruction restores the instruction address segment, instruction address offset and the processor status register from the control registers I-IA-SEG, I-IA-OFS and I-STAT.

 // ??? **note** perhaps an option to also restore some shadow regs ? ( GR and SRs ? )
-// ??? **note** what bits to restore in the status word from the I-STAT ?
-Bits 26 ..
-31 ?

 #### Operation